Additor/lib-htmlextract-js/README.md

-# html-extract-js (building...)
+# html-extract-js

-[html-extract-js]() is a javascript library that extracts HTML documents for collecting metadata and core contextual information in infinite webpages.
+[html-extract-js](#) is a javascript library that extracts HTML documents for collecting metadata and core contextual information in infinite webpages.

 This library has been created and used in [Additor](https://additor.io) for web-scraping.